60 Month Lifetime Limit on FIP Benefits

 - Sexual activity involving a dependent child;

-- Threats of, or attempts at, physical or sexual abuse;
+- Threats or attempts of sexual abuse;

 - Mental abuse;